Dick Lee

-Richard Lee Peng Boon, (born 24 August 1956) professionally known as Dick Lee, is a Singaporean singer-songwriter, playwright and film director.
+Dick Lee (born Richard Lee Peng Boon; 24 August 1956) is a Singaporean singer-songwriter, playwright and film director.
 Lee was awarded the Cultural Medallion, Singapore's pinnacle arts award, for music in 2005.

 Early life

 Lee was born to a Peranakan father, Lee Kip Lee, (who wrote for The Straits Times) and his wife, Elizabeth Tan.
 He was the eldest child in the family of five, with three brothers and a sister (now deceased).
 He received his early education at St. Michael's School (now SJI Junior) and his secondary education at St. Joseph's Institution.

 Musical career

 Early years

-Lee started his career in 1971 at the age of fifteen when he joined when he the group Harmony as a pianist and participated in several talent contests with the group.
+Lee started his career in 1971 at the age of fifteen when he joined the group Harmony as a pianist and participated in several talent contests with the group.
 He soon left the group and formed his own group, Dick and the Gang, with his brothers.
 He would performed on stage both as a group or on his own.
 His first album, Life Story, featuring his own compositions, was released in 1974.